patchy631/motia/MVP-Hub.md

   - Add specific runs as datasets for testing and evaluation.
   - Compare metrics and outputs across different versions or environments.
 - **CLI Integration**:
-  - Authenticate with the Hub via CLI to fetch datasets and run workflows locally for regression testing.
+  - Authenticate with the Hub via CLI to fetch datasets and run flows locally for regression testing.

 ---